As an undocumented or immigrant student, you have the right to a public school education and the right to apply to the college of your choice.

-Undocumented students are legally entitled to attend public school and apply to colleges, regardless of legal status.
+Undocumented students are legally entitled to attend public school and apply to colleges, regardless of legal status, though exact laws vary by state.
 Roughly 65,000 undocumented students take advantage of this right by graduating from American high schools every year.
-However, fewer than 10% of these students will continue into college.
-Even fewer will complete college and earn a degree.
+However, fewer than 10% of those students will continue into college.
+Even fewer of them will complete college and earn a degree.

-There are a lot of reasons for this enormous drop-off from high school graduation to college enrollment:
+There are a lot of reasons for this enormous drop-off between high school graduation and college enrollment.

 - Some states won’t admit undocumented students into community or public schools, which are often among the more affordable and accessible options.

 - Some private colleges, regardless of state, won’t admit undocumented students as a matter of school policy.

 - While state financial aid, scholarships, advocacy groups, and other resources offer support for undocumented students, language barriers, cultural isolation, and fear of legal complications often prevent immigrants from seeking, finding, or accessing such resources.